Daniel-Hay/Yr11AssessmentTask2/README.md

 # Yr11AssessmentTask2

 ## Explaination
 NBA Trivia is an guessing game based on real life statistics of NBA players, where you compete against another player to try and get to 7 points first.
 You gain points by being the closer player to the actual NBA athelete's statistic.
 For example, if you guess 9 and player 2 guesses 7 whilst the answer is 12, you would win a point for that round.
+If you want to continue playing the game you can press next question to continue.
+This will continue counting the points.

 How to play:
 1. Run the game